p4lang/p4c/docs/JSON_format.md

 3-color meters
 - `size`: the number of meter instances in the array
 - `is_direct`: a boolean indicating whether this is a direct meter array
+- `binding`: if the meter array is direct, the name of the table it is attached to
 - `result_target`: a 2-tuple representing the field where the meter result (color) will be stored; only taken into account if `is_direct` is `true`.